Results Report 2022

 Investing for Impact

 The Global Fund galvanizes the world to invest in the fight against the deadliest infectious diseases while challenging the injustice that continues to fuel them.
-Since our founding in 2002, the Global Fund has disbursed more than US$55.4 billion to respond to HIV, TB, malaria and COVID-19 and for programs to strengthen systems for health across more than 100 countries as of June 2022.
-In 2021, we accelerated our investments in the fight against infectious diseases, bringing our annual disbursement to US$5 billion – the highest disbursement since our founding.
+Since our founding in 2002, the Global Fund has disbursed more than US$65.4 billion to support programs run by local experts in more than 100 countries.
+In 2023, we invested US$5 billion3 to fight deadly infectious diseases and strengthen health and community systems.
+This is the third year in a row of record investments for the Global Fund.

 Our Results Methodology